NABJ Hall of Fame 2014

 · Other relevant documentation, including clips, tapes, photographs,

-disc drives and other work samples, may be included in the nomination packet.
+disc drives and other work samples, must be included in the nomination packet.

-Preferential consideration will be given to NABJ members, past members, and
+Preferential treatment will be given to NABJ members, past members, and

 those who have been active in the organization on a national and/or local